 We are always keen to have any feedback on how easy you find it to use our services, and what you think of changes made.

 Contacting us by telephone or at reception

-Our phones are busiest when we open at 8:30am, we have changed staff duties to have, wherever possible, 4 or 5 people answering the phone at that time, before some go on to other duties.
+Our phones are busiest when we open at 8:30am so all the administration team working at that time answer calls before some move on to other duties

-We have employed another member of staff from 4:30pm until 6:00pm - this lets us have someone else available to answer your call or speak to you at reception before we close for the day.
+We employed additional staff at the end of each day - providing more people to answer your call or speak to you at reception before we close for the day.

 We have a separate prescription line - you can order your prescriptions by calling 01224 846696.
 Using the separate line means these calls are not blocking any others from being answered.

 We know how quickly our reception can get busy - we have installed a bell for our receptionist to let our back office staff know there is a queue, and that one of them should go to help.